 Put them in the fridge to thaw.

-Don’t forget to give a bottle of creamer a good shake before using it to make sure it’s fully blended once it’s totally thawed in the fridge.
+Don’t forget to give a bottle of creamer a good shake before using it to ensure it’s fully blended once it’s thawed in the fridge.

 Do not refreeze once thawed and use within a week.